YellowRoseCx/XTTS-WebUI-ROCm/README.md

 ### 2 Method, Manual
 Follow these steps for installation:
-1. Ensure that `CUDA` is installed
+1. Ensure that `ROCm` is installed
-2. Clone the repository: `git clone https://github.com/daswer123/xtts-webui`
+2. Clone the repository: `git clone https://github.com/YellowRoseCx/XTTS-WebUI-ROCm`
 3. Navigate into the directory: `cd xtts-webui`
 4. Create a virtual environment: `python -m venv venv`
 5. Activate the virtual environment: